-low us to characterize the flow's critical behavior more accurately.
-In addition to refining previous studies on the global mode properties of forced wakes and revisiting their scaling properties, the present results have in particular allowed to shed new light on previously unexplored phenomena related to the transitions between globally unstable and locked-in states in the parameter space of the forcing (f, A).
-The appearance of a continuous spectrum for large forcing amplitudes was observed in two different situations with presumably two different physical explanations: for $f < f_0$, the large forcing amplitude determines each vortex shed in the near wake to be very intense and thus to be destabilized, split and mix rapidly giving rise to a turbulence-like window in the parameter space.
+Spectral analysis was shown to be a useful tool for the analysis of PIV experimental data from a forced cylinder wake.
+Lower Reynolds number than previous works allow us to characterize the flow's critical behavior more accurately.
+In addition to refining previous studies on the global mode properties of forced wakes and revisiting their scaling properties, the present results have in particular allowed us to shed new light on previously unexplored phenomena related to the transitions between globally unstable and locked-in states in the parameter space of the forcing (f,A).
+The appearance of a continuous spectrum for large forcing amplitudes was observed in two different situations with presumably two different physical explanations: for $f < f_0$, the large forcing amplitude determines each vortex shed in the near wake to be very intense and thus to be destabilized, split, and mixed rapidly giving rise to a turbulence-like window in the parameter space.
 This regime is very easy to obtain and can be used extensively to generate turbulent behavior at moderate Reynolds numbers.
 On the other hand, for $f > f_0$, passed the lock-in threshold, under increasing forcing amplitude, the flow is subject to large fluctuations coming from the far wake.